5jjCopter/EzWifibroadcast/Logging-into-the-linux-console.md

 - Connect keyboard and monitor to the Pi
 - Press alt-F12 to switch to TTY12

+Note: In case you want to login to the RX Pi, while the TX Pi is running, stop the TX Pi first.
+Otherwise, you'll not be able to see the console because the video is in front of it!

 ### 2. Remote login via SSH over ethernet hotspot or wifi hotspot (RX Pi only!)
 - Enable ETHERNET_HOTSPOT and/or WIFI_HOTSPOT in wifibroadcast-1.txt config file